hazelcast/hazelcast-platform-demos/banking/transaction-monitor/README.md

 ## Running -- Hazelcast Viridian

-Create a Hazelcast Cloud cluster if you don't have one.
+Create a Hazelcast Viridian cluster if you don't have one.

-Follow the instructions in [here](../../README.md) to obtain cloud credentials, save them to your `settings.xml` and compile.
+Follow the instructions in [here](../../README.md) to obtain cloud credentials, save them to your `settings.xml`.

+Ensure the flag `use.viridian` in the top level _pom.xml_ file is set to "*true*".

 ## Summary